jed/fab/README.md

 here's what i'll be working on next:

-* finish the html DSL and release a proper alpha
+* release a proper alpha
 * port all javascript operators and `Math` methods to allow stream composition (example: a stream called `distance` that takes two coordinate streams and streams their scalar distance, or a stream called `cookie` that polls document.cookie and streams any changes)
 * start unifying the server and browser (fab) APIs